 NEBULA provides resilient networking services using ultrareliable routers, an extensible control plane and use of multiple paths upon which arbitrary policies may be enforced.
 We report on a prototype system, Zodiac, that incorporates these latter two features.

 Anderson, Tom; Birman, Ken; Broberg, Robert; Caesar, Matthew; Comer, Douglas; Cotton, Chase; Freedman, Michael J.; Haeberlen, Andreas; Ives, Zachary G.; Krishnamurthy, Arvind; Lehr, William; Loo, Boon Thau; Mazieres, David; Nicolosi, Antonio; Smith, Jonathan M.; Stoica, Ion; van Renesse, Robbert; Walfish, Michael; Weatherspoon, Hakim; and Yoo, Christopher S., "A Brief Overview of the NEBULA Future Internet Architecture" (2014).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2170.